 A terminal-based personal organizer, mind-mapper, task tracker, and time-series visualizer written in Rust.

-(work in progress) a horizontally scalable linearizable KV/object/log store written in rust, verified by TLA+.
+(work in progress) a horizontally scalable linearizable KV/object/log store written in rust, replication algorithm verified by TLA+.

 CRDT (eventual consistency) library for distributed systems.
 Thoroughly tested using quickcheck.

 Rust bindings for RocksDB, a highly configurable LSM embedded database.
 Currently used in production at several large internet services.
 My favorite user is TiKV, a horizontally scalable linearizable KV written in Rust, powering the mysql-compatible TiDB horizontally scalable database.

 Horizontally scalable linearizable KV store based on raft, which I've performed fault injection for.